Map styles | Mobile SDK | 2GIS Documentation

 })

-In iOS 13.0 and later, you can also use the automatic switching between light and dark themes (see Dark Mode).
+You can specify themes when creating a map using the appearance parameter in MapOptions.
+In iOS 13 and later, you can use automatic switching between light and dark themes (see the Dark Mode instruction in the Apple documentation):

 var mapOptions = MapOptions.default